Catholicos: Chaldean Catholic Church

 The Chaldean Catholic Church (of East Syriac Rite) is in full communion with the Pope.
 Although derived from the historical Church of the East, whose leader was initially styled Major Metropolitan and Catholicos and later Patriarch (see Church of the East#Organisation and structure), it seems to use only the title of "Patriarch".

 As of 1 February 2013, Louis Raphaël I Sako is the Patriarch of Babylon of the Chaldeans.

 Syro-Malankara Catholic Church

 The Syro-Malankara Catholic Church of West Syriac Rite in full communion with the Pope is a major archiepiscopal church, a rank granted to the Eastern Catholic Church by Pope John Paul II on 10 February 2005.
 Accordingly it is headed by Major Archbishop Moran Mor Cardinal Baselios Cleemis Catholica Bava since 2007.

-He is referred to as catholicos-patriarch of the Syro Malankara Catholic Church.
+He is referred to as catholicos of the Syro Malankara Catholic Church.
 In this context, the use of the title "Catholicos" indicates parity between him and his peers in the autocephalous Malankara Orthodox Syrian Church and in the Jacobite Syrian Christian Church, which remains part of the Syriac Orthodox Church.